apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

 ### Implementation of the Bloom Filter approach with Apache Spark

-On other way to be solving potential scaling issues would be to run the Bloom Filter algorithm on a SPark cluster.
+An other way to be solving potential scaling issues would be to run the Bloom Filter algorithm on a Spark cluster.
 Apache Spark would then take care of scheduling the job in a distributed fashion, allowing to scale the count of worker nodes.

-Requiring minimal applicative knowledge, this would be a very candidate for such a tooling.
+Requiring minimal applicative knowledge, this would be a very good candidate for such a tooling.

 ## References